-At the end of 2019, we had 17 certifications that represented 4.2 million square feet or 12% (twelve percent) of our portfolio.
-The certifications were granted to 4 industrial properties in Prologis Park Toluca, 10 in Prologis Park Cedros, and 3 in Prologis Park Izcalli.
+At the end of 2020, we had 17 certifications that represented 4.2 million square feet or 10% (ten percent) of our portfolio.

 LEED: "Leadership in Energy and Environmental Design" is a certification system for sustainable buildings, developed by the US Green Building Council.
 It is based on the incorporation of the project of aspects related to the energy efficiency, the use of alternative energies, the improvement of the indoor environmental quality, the efficiency of water consumption, the sustainable development of free spaces of the parcel and the selection of materials.